Hydrological Activity

 Following the Path of Water

 In order to understand where the water is going in karst landscapes, park managers use specialized techniques to track the water in the park.
 One of these techniques is dye tracing.
 In dye tracing, harmless fluorescent dyes are poured into a water source before it disappears into the ground.
-These dyes are later can be detected at springs and in different areas of the caves.
+These dyes can later be detected at springs and in different areas of the caves.
 By tracking the dye traces that are performed, maps can be made that show where the water is flowing underground even if we cannot see while we are standing on the surface.

 A map showing the watershed around Mammoth Cave National Park.
 The park is in the center shown in green.
 It is surrounded by a series of red lines representing streams flowing to the park.